 By utilising the cloud you eliminate the requirement to setup secure and reliable connections to your on-premise servers.

 Collaboration, especially for businesses that operate in multiple locations, is a continuous task to streamline.
 The cloud makes teamwork a whole lot easier, as data is stored in one centralised location – there’s no need to email file revisions and have multiple versions of documents saved to multiple machines.

 Cloud services such as Office 365 are built for productivity, promoting sharing and real-time collaboration within the workplace, in an easily manageable way.
 Overall, faster, efficient teamwork helps your business become agile.

 Protecting business critical applications and data has been revolutionised by the cloud.
-With an offsite cloud backup and disaster recovery implementation, organisations can ensure business continuity more cost-effectively than with legacy options.
+With an offsite cloud backup and disaster recovery implementation, organisations can ensure business continuity services more cost-effectively than with legacy options.

 This means, should an incident occur, disruption to the workplace is reduced as the window for data loss is minimised (faster Recovery Point Objectives), as is the duration of time that services are unavailable for (faster Recovery Time Objectives).

 Cloud-enabling the workplace isn’t about gaining a competitive advantage anymore, it’s about keeping up with the innovation curve.
 The flexibility, efficiency and strategic opportunities that managed cloud solutions such as AWS, Azure and Office 365 present, simply can not be ignored by businesses.

 To find out how the cloud can transform your workplace, speak to one of iomart’s cloud experts.
 Call us on 0800 040 7228 or email us firstname.lastname@example.org